 SUNGLASSES, WATER, SUNSCREEN

 It’s important to look after yourself during a day of flying.
-Summer days can be long and hot and winter days bitter.
+Summer days can be long and hot and winter days bitter cold.
 When you are exposed to the sun you easily become dehydrated.
 The effects of dehydration can be very serious and lead to concentration loss and headaches.
 That is why you need to drink water - a lot of water!

 Gliders are white, clouds are white and so are snowy mountaintops.
 White surfaces reflect a lot of sunlight and this can lead to temporary blindness while flying.
 Therefore you will need to get yourself a pair of good quality sunglasses with a UV (ultraviolet light) protective layer.
 We do not recommend buying polarised sunglasses as these make it hard to read the digital displays in your glider.
 A glider canopy does not protect you from exposure to UV radiation and this is why you will need to use sun cream as well as a hat.
 Avoid baseball caps because they restrict your vision and don’t protect your ears from the sun.
 Bucket hats are widely seen at gliding sites for good reason..

 Think about when to close the canopy.
 If you close it too soon, the temperature can quickly become unbearable in the summer, and in the winter misting can become a problem.